F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_profile_tcp.html.markdown

 `bigip_ltm_profile_tcp` Configures a custom profile_tcp for use by health checks.

-For resources should be named with their "full path".
-The full path is the combination of the partition + name of the resource.
-For example /Common/my-pool.
+Resources should be named with their "full path".
+The full path is the combination of the partition + name (example: /Common/my-pool ) or  partition + directory + name of the resource  (example: /Common/test/my-pool )

 ## Example Usage